Kalyangotimothy/ILES/README.md

-# ILES - Internship Logbook and Evaluation System
+# ILES - Internship Logbook and Evaluation System.

-A web application for managing student internship placements, logbooks, and evaluations for a university
+A web application for managing student internship placements, logbooks, and evaluations for a institute

 ## Tech Stack.